How to play on natural terrain and tips! POWDER×JUMP Tips 13

 Point

-No. 7 Hip, but in this case, when landing, the ski is turned almost 90 degrees to the side to kill speed and create spray.
+No. 7, but in this case, the skis are turned almost 90 degrees to the side upon landing to reduce speed and create a spray of ski spray.

 "There's no suitable wall in the landing area, so after the jump I crash into the fresh snow on top of the wall to brake and adjust my speed, then return to the hard slope on the detour.
 I adjust the angle of my board when landing depending on the distance, speed and terrain I'll be flying over.
 It feels great when I can connect the speed to the next jump without killing it too much."